Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Introduction

 Our main focus will be on how the test particles are affected by the different terms of the plasma's electric field.
-In particular, the two terms that are usually disregarded as negligible compared to the rest are the Hall and the electronic pressure (EP) terms.
-In this work we will pay special attention to these, examining the role they play in particle's acceleration.
-We are interested in how the effect differs in the directions parallel and perpendicular to the background magnetic field, given the anisotropy it introduces on the system.
+We will pay special attention to the Hall and electronic pressure terms, examining the role they play in particle acceleration.
+We are interested in how their effect differs in the directions parallel and perpendicular to the background magnetic field, given the anisotropy it introduces on the system.
 We aim to better understand what is being ignored by dropping the Hall and EP terms, and how they contribute to the anisotropy of charged particle dynamics.
+Our interest stems from the fact that these terms are often omitted in test particle studies.\cite{dmitruk2004, lehe, gonzales}

 The present paper is organized as follows: Section \ref{models} introduces the models used to describe and simulate the plasma.
 All the equations and parameters used both for the fields (section \ref{fields}) and for the test particles (section \ref{t_particles}) are presented here.
 In section \ref{numerical results} the results of the numerical simulations are shown.
 We start by looking at the relationship between the magnetic moment and kinetic energy of the particles in \ref{relationship}.
 In \ref{average} we focus on the average energies of the particles and how they are influenced by the different terms of the electric field, while in section \ref{statistics} we turn our attention to the characteristics of the electric field itself.
 In \ref{test} we study the behaviour of individual test particles trying to reconcile this with the findings of the previous sections.
 Finally, section \ref{conclusiones} outlines the discoveries and conclusions of this work.